xanthium-enterprises/Basic-Sqlite-Database-CRUD-Operations-using-Csharp-on-Dotnet-Platform/README.md

-# Basic Sqlite Database CRUD Operations using C# on .NET Platform for beginners
+# Basic Sqlite Database CRUD Operations using C# on .NET Platform for Novices